Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Results

-In simulation and experiment, we study an asymmetrically stacked ferromagnetic multilayer consisting of 15 repeats of a Pt/Co$_{60}$Fe$_{25}$B$_{15}$/MgO trilayer with perpendicular magnetic anisotropy (PMA) and interfacial Dzyaloshinskii–Moriya interaction (DMI) (see Methods for more details), which today is one of the standard systems to study the SOT-driven creation and motion of magnetic skyrmions \cite{buttner2017field,gerlinger2021application,litzius2017skyrmion,lemesh2018current,litzius2020role}.
-In the experiment, our magnetic material was structured into a racetrack geometry to allow for current-pulse injection into the device \cite{buttner2017field,kern2022deterministic}, as shown in Fig.~\ref{fig:setup}a and b.
-The key aspect of our device is creating a region of reduced anisotropy by local He$^+$-ion irradiation of a circular region of \SI{100}{nm} diameter positioned close to the centre of the magnetic racetrack.
-Moreover, enhanced SOT switching efficiencies have been observed in ion-irradiated regions \cite{yun2019lowering,dunne2020helium}, allowing us to address these regions selectively with SOT \cite{kern2022deterministic}.
-This anisotropy-engineered region (from now on referred to as the ``dot'') hence allows us to control the SOT-driven dynamics spatially.
+We study, both experimentally and via simulation, an asymmetrically stacked ferromagnetic multilayer comprising \num{15} repeats of a Pt/Co$_{60}$Fe$_{25}$B$_{15}$/MgO trilayer with perpendicular magnetic anisotropy (PMA) and interfacial DMI (see Methods).
+This standard system is widely used to investigate SOT-driven skyrmion creation and motion~\cite{buttner2017field,gerlinger2021application,litzius2017skyrmion,lemesh2018current,litzius2020role}.
+In our experiment, the magnetic material was structured into a racetrack geometry to allow for current-pulse injection~\cite{buttner2017field,kern2022deterministic}, as shown in Fig.~\ref{fig:setup}.
+The key feature of the device is a \SI{100}{nm} wide He$^+$-ion irradiated circular region near the center of the racetrack, which exhibits reduced PMA and locally enhanced SOT efficiency~\cite{yun2019lowering,dunne2020helium}, thus allowing us to address this region selectively with SOT~\cite{kern2022deterministic}.
+Furthermore, the anisotropy-engineered region supports stable skyrmions at magnetic fields where the pristine film remains in saturation, consistent with earlier findings~\cite{kern2022deterministic}.
+This anisotropy-engineered region (from now on referred to as the ``dot'') hence allows us to control the SOT-driven dynamics spatially and to ensure a deterministic skyrmion generation.